Laos Travel Pass

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!

 Arrival in Bangkok

-Kicking the tour off in Thailand’s capital, you’ll meet your tour leader and the rest of your group at our Welcome Night Introduction on Khao San Road at 6pm.
+Kicking the tour off in Thailand’s capital, you’ll have the opportunity to explore the busy streets, markets and old quarter of Bangkok if you arrive during the day before meeting your tour leader and the rest of your group at our Welcome Night Introduction on Khao San Road at 6pm.
 You’ll get the full lowdown on how your travel pass works, get to ask any questions you might have, and make sure you’re all set for tomorrow morning’s departure.
 Spend the rest of the evening with your new travel mates, if you like, and get to know everyone over some delicious Thai food and a few drinks.

 Bangkok to Chiang Mai (via Ayutthaya)

 In the morning we’ll board our bus to Ayutthaya – a historical UNESCO World Heritage site made up of the ruins of the former capital of the Siamese empire.
 You’ll get to explore the area by bike, or opt to jump on a boat to cruise the magical waterways of the ‘Venice of the East’.
 Later on we’ll take an overnight train to Chiang Mai.